 Use the RSVP tool below to register.
-There is a limit of 30 participants.
+There is a limit of 30 participants per course.

-Because we need time to enroll participants into the corresponding D2L Brightspace Course site, we will close RSVPs the Friday prior to the start of this learning community.
+Because we need time to enroll participants into the corresponding D2L Brightspace Course site, we will close RSVPs the Friday prior to the start of this course.

-Accommodations: If you require accommodations (live captioning, etc.) to participate in this event, please send an email to the person at the bottom of this page.
+Accommodations: If you require accommodations to participate in this event, please send an email to the facilitator at the bottom of this page.